Hometown: Lethbridge, AB

 My interests revolve around sharing knowledge through an innovative and creative lens where my talents have allowed me to express myself as a woman.
 I find satisfaction through connecting and meeting diverse individuals to further my knowledge in the areas of helping others, in particular women.
-My passions lie within art where it has given me the chance to experience depths within beauty, music, dance, fitness, languages, culinary forms, cultures, travel, writing, public speaking, holistic approaches, education and other areas of knowledge.
+My passions lie in art, where it has given me the chance to experience depths within beauty, music, dance, fitness, languages, culinary forms, cultures, travel, writing, public speaking, holistic approaches, education and other areas of knowledge.

 List any special training you have had (music, art, drama, dance, etc.)

 Art, music and sports played a large part in my childhood.
 Piano lessons gave me the opportunity to take part in piano competitions such as the Lethbridge Piano Class Festival for nine years.
 I was also exposed to learning diverse forms of dance, where performing for self and community events became a passion of mine.
 These forms of dance included Bollywood, bhangra, giddha (folk-dance), salsa, hip-hop, and belly-dancing.
 Swimming lessons and provincial competitions were also a large part of my youth, they led to the certification in lifesaving bronze cross medallion in Alberta for water rescue and lifeguarding.
 In high school, I took part of the Art IB (International Baccalaureate program), which expanded my art and creative ability.
 Growing up and to this day, I take part in many charity and cultural community events where I have immense experience with public speaking, organizing and planning, choreographing events in the departments for entertainment with dance, fashion shows for children and adults with culture.